HSBC to open first Centre of Excellence in Al Ain

 HSBC is collaborating with the UAE Central Bank and Nafis, the Emirati Competitiveness Council, on strategic initiatives to support the UAE’s goal of increasing employment opportunities for UAE nationals in the private sector.

-Mrs. Mouza Obaid Al Nasri, Executive Director of the SMEs Sector at Abu Dhabi Department of Economic Development (ADDED), said: “We are pleased to partner with HSBC to provide quality job opportunities for UAE nationals, and appreciate their contribution to nurture talent development in Al Ain, and upskill our future leaders.
+Mouza Obaid Al Nasri, Executive Director of the SMEs Sector at ADDED, said, “We are pleased to partner with HSBC to provide quality job opportunities for UAE nationals, and appreciate their contribution to nurture talent development in Al Ain, and upskill our future leaders.
 This initiative is in line with our efforts to enable UAE nationals benefit from promising opportunities in various sectors, contributing to economic growth and diversification in the Emirate of Abu Dhabi.
 As we continue to expand our partnerships, we aim to equip UAE talent with the skills and opportunities needed to propel Abu Dhabi’s transition towards a more resilient, knowledge-based economy.”

-The partnership highlights HSBC’s commitment to the professional development of UAE nationals in Al Ain and Abu Dhabi, while offering a flexible work model, including part-time opportunities, to help support the aspirations of Emirati women and men seeking employment in the financial sector.